knative/docs/docs/serving/autoscaling/autoscale-go/README.md

 #### Panic

-The autoscaler calculates average concurrency over a 60 second window so it takes a minute for the system to stablize at the desired level of concurrency.
+The autoscaler calculates average concurrency over a 60 second window so it takes a minute for the system to stabilize at the desired level of concurrency.
 However the autoscaler also calculates a 6 second `panic` window and will enter panic mode if that window reached 2x the target concurrency.
 In panic mode the autoscaler operates on the shorter, more sensitive panic window.
 Once the panic